-The various military museums and collections located throughout the city along with the opening of the National Veterans Memorial and Museum make Columbus the perfect place to hold your next military reunion.
+Columbus has a rich military history, and the various military museums and collections located throughout the city in addition to National Veterans Memorial and Museum make Ohio's capital the perfect place to hold your next military reunion.

-After touring the district, take a little time to stretch your legs and explore the retail shops.
+After touring the area, take a little time to stretch your legs and explore the retail shops.
 The Book Loft, one of the largest independent bookstores in the country, offers 32 rooms of bargain-priced books.
-Or visit Helen Winnemores, the oldest store of its kind in the United States, which features usable, wearable art handcrafted in America.
+Nearby, Helen Winnemores is the oldest store of its kind in the United States, featuring usable, wearable art handcrafted in America.

 Evening | Finish out your reunion with a dinner reception and ceremony at the NVMM, your group-friendly hotel or another event venue in Columbus.